-Issue Applicant Action OVW Policy Severe Inclement Weather of Natural Disaster 1.
-Contact the POC for this program at ovw.lav@usdoj.gov as soon as the applicant is aware of severe weather or a natural or manmade disaster that may impede the submission of an application by the deadline.
-The email should include a detailed description of the weather event or natural or manmade disaster.
+- 1. Contact this program at OVW.LAV@usdoj.gov as soon as the applicant is aware of severe weather or a natural or man-made disaster that may impede the submission of an application by the deadline.
+The email should include a detailed description of the weather event or natural or man-made disaster.
 A detailed description includes when the event occurred, or is likely to occur, the impacted area, and the specific impact on the applicant and/or partners' ability to submit the application by the deadline (e.g., without power for "x" days, office closed for "x" days).
-If the application is complete and ready for submission at the time the applicant notifies the POC, it should be included with the email.
-2. Applicants impacted by severe weather or a natural or manmade disaster occurring on the deadline must contact OVW within 48 hours after the due date or as soon as communications are restored.
-OVW Policy OVW may not be able to accommodate all requests resulting from severe inclement weather or a natural disaster.
+If the application is complete and ready for the submission at the time the applicant notifies OVW, the application should be included with the email - Applicants impacted by severe weather or a natural or man-made disaster occurring on the deadline must contact OVW within 48 hours after the due date or as soon as communications are restored.

+Note: OVW may not be able to accommodate all requests resulting from severe inclement weather or a natural or man-made disaster.